-REQUIRED MATERIALS
+■ REQUIRED MATERIALS ■

 The Speaker's Primer.
 By Valenzano, Braden, and Broeckelman-post.
 2nd Edition.
-2018.
+2018. (not required, textbook is supplemental & optional)

 ■ ONLINE TEACHING EXPECTATIONS ■

 Asynchronous vs. synchronous learning: Online classes are typically considered synchronous or asynchronous, or somewhere in between.
 Synchronous learning happens in real time.
 This means that you, your classmates, and your professor interact in a specific virtual place, at a specific time.
 This includes live-streaming lectures and live group conferencing.